adrienmarjollet/Phase-space-density-visualisator-/README.md

 # Phase-space-density-visualisator
-Program showing the 2D density plot of the phase space coordinates.
+Program which can display dynamically the 2D density plot of the phase space coordinates.